bryanbraun/tiffany.blog/_headphones/audio-technica-msr7-headphones-review.md

   path: https://res.cloudinary.com/thatmacnerd/image/upload/v1531446720/IMG_3124.jpg
   thumbnail: /images/audio-technica-review.jpg
 ---

+This is going to be a new feature on this site going forward.

+> First true review of semi-audiophile headphones on this site.

 I am writing this article as the year comes to a close.
 While it has been a trying year for the world and US in particular, it has been a great year professionally for me as I got an internship in the hopes of landing a junior developer job with the company or some other company.

 It is a paid internship and as such, it allows me to be able to buy and test things I wouldn’t have been able to a few months ago.